Djokovic tops Paul; faces Tsitsipas in Australian Open final

 MELBOURNE, Australia (AP) — Of all of his considerable talents, Novak Djokovic’s ability to cast aside whatever appears to stand in his way might be the most valuable.

-So forget about the potential distraction of his father’s decision to stay away from Rod Laver Arena for Djokovic’s semifinal against unseeded American Tommy Paul at the Australian Open on Friday.
+So forget about the potential distraction of his father’s decision to stay away from Rod Laver Arena for Djokovic’s semifinal against unseeded American Tommy Paul at the Australian Open on Friday after getting caught up in a flap over being seen with a group waving banned Russian flags at the tournament.
 Forget about the heavily taped left hamstring that was an issue for Djokovic last week.
 Forget about just how physical the points were against Paul.
 Forget about how Djokovic produced twice as many unforced errors, 24, as winners, 12, in the opening set.
 Forget about the lull of four games in a row that went to Paul.
 Forget about the brief back-and-forth with the chair umpire.

 “I’m really thankful that I still have enough gas in my legs to able to play at this level,” said Djokovic, a 35-year-old from Serbia.
 “Some long rallies, you could really feel them.
 We both had heavy legs in the first set.
 I was really fortunate to kind of hold my nerves toward the end of the first set.
 That was a key.
 After that, I started swinging through the ball more.”